python-ffmpegio/python-ffmpegio-plugin-downloader/README.rst

 .. code-block:: bash

-  pip install ffmpegio_plugin_downloader
+  pip install ffmpegio-core ffmpegio-plugin-downloader

   python -m ffmpeg_downloader # downloads and installs the latest release

-Once the plugin and the FFmpeg executables are installed, `ffmpegio` will automatically detects the downloaded executables.
-(Exception: `ffmpegio` searches the system PATH first.
+Once the plugin and the FFmpeg executables are installed, `ffmpegio` will automatically detect the downloaded executables.
-So, if `ffmpeg` and `ffprobe` are already available on the system, `ffmpegio_plugin_downloader` will never be called.)

 At a later date, the installed FFmpeg can be updated to the latest release